logo

 Example

-In the example below, we first create an ephemeral cluster, start nginx with kubectl run, create a Load Balancer with kubectl expose and then expose it using nsc expose kubernetes.
+In the example below, we first create an ephemeral instance, start nginx with kubectl run, create a Load Balancer with kubectl expose and then expose it using nsc expose kubernetes.

 $ nsc create